 - While Auburn University Panhellenic does not require a minimum GPA to participate in recruitment, the individual chapters do have their own grade requirements.
 Based on the information the average minimum GPA requirement for pledging tends to be around a 3.2, but some sororities have cutoffs that are higher.
 The all sorority GPA is usually above a 3.2.
 In some circumstances, however, women with GPAs below the requirements do receive bids, but please be advised that having grades below the requirements do limit your chances of pledging.

-- If you register by 11:59 pm on Sunday, July 9, 2019, the recruitment fee will be $80.00.
-From Monday, July, 10, 2019 until 11:59 pm on Saturday, July 29, 2019, online registration will still be available, but at a cost of $300.00.
-Beginning Sunday, July 30, 2019 ,registration will only be available by calling our office at 334-844-4600 and will cost $300.00.
+- If you register by 11:59 pm on July 9th the recruitment fee will be $80.00.
+From July 10th until 11:59 pm on July 29th, online registration will still be available, but at a cost of $150.00.
+Beginning July 30th registration will only be available by calling our office at 334-844-4600 and will cost $300.00.
 A t-shirt is included in your recruitment fee.
-Additional shirts may be ordered at a price of $13.00.
-There is also an option to order two meals.
+Additional shirts may be ordered at a price of $12.00.
 This can be done on your registration form.
-All recruitment, meal and t-shirt fees will be posted to your bursar’s account, so please don’t send us any money.
+All recruitment and t-shirt fees will be posted to your bursar’s account, so please don not send us any money.

-- Once you submit your application, your recruitment, meal, and t-shirt fees will not be refunded, even if you do not come to recruitment.
+- Once you submit your application, your recruitment and t-shirt fees will not be refunded, even if you do not come to recruitment.
 So, be sure you really want to participate before you sign up.

 - You should register for recruitment only once.
 Do not register once and then register again later with changes.
 Once you register, the sororities receive the information you send in and have begun working with your application and it creates a great deal of confusion when someone tries to register more than once and submit changes.
-The final online registration deadline is not until July 29, 2019, so you’ve got plenty of time to gather the correct information and register correctly only once rather than register and then send in corrections.
+The final online registration deadline is not until July 29th, so you have plenty of time to gather the correct information and register correctly only once rather than register and then send in corrections.
 Make sure that the information you submit is correct and that you print out a copy for your records.

 - When you fill out your registration, be sure to capitalize and spell correctly.
 The information you submit is sent to the sororities as is, so if you type in all-caps or if you do not capitalize, that is the information that the sororities see.
 So, be sure to submit your information in a format that you would be proud of.

 - Before sending in your transcript, check over it for your social security number.
-We don’t need that for anything, so you should mark over it with black marker or white it out before submitting your transcript.
+We do not need that for anything, so you should mark over it with black marker or white it out before submitting your transcript.